Sacramental Preparation beginning with Baptism

 In the Sacrament of Baptism, the Church welcomes our newest and youngest members of the parish community.
 A special class is offered to parents who wish to have their child baptized.
 This class focuses on the Sacrament of Baptism, and the roles and responsibilities of the parents and community which welcomes the child.
 Parents must be registered parishioners for at least three months prior to their child's baptism.
-Baptisms are celebrated on Saturday afternoons at 3:30 PM, and on Sunday mornings at 10:00 AM.
 Catholic Godparents must be mature, practicing Catholics at least 16 years of age.
 The Godparent must have received the sacraments of Baptism, Confirmation and Eucharist.
 A Christian friend or relative who is not Catholic may act as a witness.
 The Christian witness should be a person of active faith, a follower of Jesus Christ.
 Call the Church Office to make arrangements for Baptism.
+FOR MORE INFORMATION or to schedule a Baptism please call the church office at 205-991-5488 x6 or email: [email protected]

 Second graders who have completed at least one year of religious instruction will be prepared for First Eucharist and Reconciliation through the Religious Education Program at Our Lady of the Valley.
 Older children who have been in the religious education program for at least one year are enrolled in a Special Sacrament Class in preparation for First Eucharist and Reconciliation.